 Given the huge demand for data engineers, it’s surprising that colleges don’t offer more data engineering courses.
 Colleges have courses for data science and programming, But these courses don’t cover all the skills you need to be a data engineer.
-Even online platforms don’t have a comprehensive course for data engineers.
+Even online platforms don’t have comprehensive courses for data engineers.
 As a result, most data engineers are self-taught.

 Lack of junior data engineer roles

 When companies advertise for a data engineer role, they are looking for at least half a dozen skill sets and at least five years of experience.
 These roles are usually senior roles.
 There are fewer opportunities for junior data engineers on the market.

 Data engineer job descriptions are full of buzzwords, the latest tools, and technology.
 Most employers expect hands-on experience with these tools and technologies even though most of these can be easily learned on the job.